rorymcd98/skill-check/README.md

 <h2>Features</h2>

-- Visualisations of the number of salary distributions, number of jobs, and salary trends for job skills
+- Visualisations for a variety of programming languages & skills of:
+  * Distribution of salaries
+  * Number of job postings for that skill
+  * Timeseries for plotting trends in skill salaries
-- Ability to quickly select a number of pre-existing search queries, or to easily assemble new queries
+- The ability to quickly select a number of pre-existing search queries, or to easily assemble new queries

 Utilises: